 Most charges for criminal harassment are defended on the basis

-Unfortunately, criminal harassment is an offence which does not require the Attorney to prove that you specifically knew and intended that your actions were harassment.
-The Attorney only needs to only needs to prove that you acted recklessly in regards to whether another person was harassed by your conduct.
-However, depending upon the facts of the case, it may be that the defence of honest mistake may be available.
-Criminal harassment lawyer brampton helps you.
+Unfortunately, criminal harassment is an offense that does not require the Attorney to prove that you specifically knew and intended that your actions were harassment.
+The Attorney only needs to prove that you acted recklessly in regard to whether another person was harassed by your conduct.
+However, depending upon the facts of the case, it may be that the defense of honest mistake may be available.
+Criminal harassment lawyer Brampton helps you.

 Penalty for Criminal Harassment

-A summary offence conviction for criminal harassment carries a maximum penalty of 6 months in jail.
+A summary offense conviction for criminal harassment carries a maximum penalty of 6 months in jail.
 If the Attorney proceeds by indictment, the maximum penalty is 10 years imprisonment.